compsciacademy/fulltime-program-2021-Q2/Day05/README.md

 I.e. no two users can have the same username, no two users can have the same email address.

 The program should have a way to save users before exiting, and load users into memory on startup.

+### Aside

+When writing code, similar to writing prose, as one does, you will sometimes (often) need to make some decisions with regards to how to organize things.

+With natural languages, we have a lot of reference material to ... well, reference

+Within our system, we have inputs, outputs, and data.
+Inputs are ways to receive data.
+Outputs are ways to give (or display or present) data, and of course data is data.